 - If the symbol "A" appears in the box at the intersection of the column and row, the use is allowed subject to the Accessory Use provisions of this Code and to applicable development standards (Chapter 6), use and dimensional standards (Chapter 5) and other applicable provisions of this Code, (including site plan or site development plan approval, if a building or other development permit is required). - If the symbol "S" appears in the box at the intersection of the column and the row, the use is allowed subject to the Special Use provisions of this Code and to applicable development standards (Chapter 6), use and dimensional standards (Chapter 5) and other applicable provisions of this Code, (including site plan or site development plan approval, if a building or other development permit is required). - If the symbol "T" appears in the box at the intersection of the column and the row, the use is allowed subject to the Temporary Use provisions of this Code and to applicable development standards (Chapter 6), use and dimensional standards (Chapter 5) and other applicable provisions of this Code, (including site plan or site development plan approval, if a building or other development permit is required).
-If no symbol appears in the box at the intersection of the column and the row, the use may be allowed under the Temporary Use provisions of Chapter 5. - If no symbol appears in the box at the intersection of the column and the row, the use is not allowed as an accessory use in that zoning district.
+If no symbol appears in the box at the intersection of the column and the row, the use may be allowed under the Temporary Use provisions of Chapter 5.

+If no symbol appears in the box at the intersection of the column and the row, the use is not allowed as an accessory use in that zoning district, unless otherwise authorized as a Temporary Use meeting the Temporary Use provisions of Chapter 5.